What is Dog Pleural Effusion

 When your dog shows signs of pleural effusion, your veterinarian will conduct a thorough examination, including a check of the heart and lungs.
 They may also perform imaging tests such as X-rays, CT scans, or ultrasounds to detect any fluid buildup and rule out other conditions.

-To diagnose breathing difficulties, a common procedure called thoracocentesis may be used, which involves extracting air or fluid from the pleural cavity using a needle.
+A common procedure called thoracocentesis may be used to diagnose breathing difficulties, which involves extracting air or fluid from the pleural cavity using a needle.
 Ultrasound technology may also be used to aid in this process.
-Once the fluid is extracted, it is tested and X-rays are taken to assess the severity of the pleural effusion.
+Once the fluid is extracted, it is tested, and X-rays are taken to assess the severity of the pleural effusion.

 The fluid samples are analyzed cytologically, and aerobic and anaerobic cultures are conducted.
 Further tests may be performed on the fluid and blood samples to determine the underlying cause of the effusion.
 These tests can include CBC, retroviral screening, infectious disease screening, heartworm testing, triglyceride level testing, and coagulation parameters.
 An echocardiography may be necessary if your dog is suspected of having heart issues.